saslani/saslani.github.io/_posts/2018-12-08-history-of-organizations.md

   <div class="container">
     <div class="left text">
       <p>
-        Before we jump into why we need organization and leadership let’s take a quick walk into where we came from and why our genus Homo Sapiens succeed.
+        Before we jump into why we need organizations and leadership let’s take a quick walk into where we came from and why our genus Homo Sapiens succeed.
       </p>
       <p>
         <strong>Warning:</strong> This article is not for those who believe in Young Earth creationism; dinosaur bones are real!